 Since 2000, other directories and complaints sites have followed.

 In 2008, Complaintline was held up by the Productivity Commission (in its Review of Australia's Consumer Policy Framework, Report Volume 2) as a model others should emulate.
 In 2009, with our agreement, the Complaintline name and gateway concept was adopted in New Zealand.

 Complaintline gives easy access to external dispute resolution schemes, codes of conduct and codes of practice, customer contracts and other customer initiatives to help customers/consumers sort out problems they may have with all sorts of service providers.
 Even today many people are not aware that all of these exist, let alone how to make use of them.
 After all, most of us don't take much notice until we have a problem.
 Complaintline also links to important customer codes, contracts and charters, industry codes of practice and regulations, so that customers/consumers can better understand their rights and the service provider's obligations.

 Almost 23 years on, Complaintline remains a trusted source of links and information.

 Please note we do not have a complaint handling/dispute resolution role ourselves.
 Our service is the community service online directory.

 We cannot help with specific advice on your complaint, but we can help point you in the right direction if you can't find what you are looking for in our categories list.
 We also welcome your ideas for complaint categories.
 And we are always grateful to hear if the information we have on the site needs updating (and how).
 Email us

 Complaintline will be seeking to promote initiatives that:

-• make it easy for customers/consumers to get their complaints heard and
+• make it easier for customers/consumers to get their complaints heard and problems fixed